Israel in the Eurovision Song Contest 2016: HaKokhav HaBa L'Eirovizion

 The Israeli entry for the Eurovision Song Contest 2016 was selected through the reality singing competition HaKokhav HaBa L'Eirovizion ("The Next Star for Eurovision"), the original version of the international format Rising Star produced by Tedy Productions and Keshet Media Group.
-HaKokhav HaBa was used in 2015 to select the Israeli artist for Eurovision, but for 2016, the competition was renamed to specifically refer to the Eurovision Song Contest and selected both the artist and song for Eurovision.
+HaKokhav HaBa was used in 2015 to select the Israeli artist for Eurovision, but for 2016, the competition was renamed to specifically refer to the Eurovision Song Contest and selected both the artist and song for the event.
 The shows were hosted by Assi Azar and Rotem Sela and featured a judging panel composed of Assaf Etedgi, Muki, Keren Peles and Harel Skaat (2010 Israeli Eurovision entrant).
 The competition consisted of fifteen shows, which commenced on 5 December 2015 and concluded on 3 March 2016.
 All shows in the competition were broadcast on Channel 2 as well as online via mako.co.il.

 In the audition phase of the competition, performers were required to achieve 70% of the votes during their performance in order to advance; each member of the judging panel could boost a performer's score by 10%.
 The judging panel then selected the top sixteen from all of the performers that advanced from the audition phase.
 The top sixteen then competed in eight duels of two performers each, which resulted in the elimination of seven performers.
 The nine remaining acts were then divided into groups of three where the top two in each group advanced.
 The remaining six performers then faced another round of duels where three performers were eliminated, while the three duel winners entered the final.
 One of the three eliminated performers in the last set of duels was awarded a second chance based on an additional vote.
 The four finalists were: Ella Daniel, Hovi Star, Nofar Salman and Gil Hadash.